 This Working Group has been established in order to carry out the Definition Procedure in respect of a Change Proposal pursuant to Clause 11.14.

-The Working Group (and each member thereof) is responsible for assisting the DCUSA Panel in the evaluation of DCUSA Proposals by undertaking the following activities:
+The Working Group (and each member thereof) is responsible for assisting the DCUSA Panel in the evaluation of DCUSA Change Proposals by undertaking the following activities:

 Determining whether to consult with Parties, and (where appropriate) with any interested third party on the Change Proposal.